Telegram-Mini-Apps/telegram-apps/MOTIVATION.md

 ### Solution

-`@telegram-apps` provides asynchronous initialization to ensure that developers are working with components in their actual state.
+`@telegram-apps/sdk` provides asynchronous initialization to ensure that developers are working with components in their actual state.
 However, it does not restrict developers from implementing their own initialization process.